GRIN Campaign

 GRIN Campaign, Global Respect in Education, is a transatlantic non-profit organisation and advocacy group which campaigns primarily for lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) people's social and political equality in education.
 It seeks to end discrimination, harassment, and bullying based on sexual orientation, gender identity and gender expression in all educational institutes with an underlying message that "being different was 'cool'".
 It is one of the first campaigns of its kind to originate outside the United States, be run by students and intentionally international.

 The campaign supports both direct action and a viral photographic protest, known as “RESPECT” to help "make respecting people in school a cool idea" and ignorance to be “uncool”.
-The photographs show people in front of a white backdrop wearing block rainbow colors with “RESPECT” painted on their face in the colors of the gay pride flag.
+The photographs show people in front of a white backdrop wearing block rainbow colors with “RESPECT” painted on their face in the colors of the pride flag.
 The campaign was created on October 29, 2010, by Bedales School student Claudia White.
 The RESPECT photographs are featured on the campaign's website, as well as Facebook and Flickr.
 The campaign also had over 1000 followers on Twitter within a week of its website going live.